Dr Frances Alexander, 1935-2020

 There has been another thread to Frances’s life during the past 25 years: Liberal Democrat politics.
 She was elected to her local District Council in 1991; following the elections in May 1995 she became chair of their Strategic Policy Board.
 Her first agenda had items about links with Europe and the Third World.
 In 1997, she became Chairman of Wycombe District Council and dedicated her year to promote Local Agenda 21 – think globally, act locally!
 1998-99 saw her in the 700-year-old role of Mayor of High Wycombe.

-Asked why she has been involved in all these things, Frances replies: “I like to see things happen!”
+Asked why she had been involved in all these things, Frances replied: “I like to see things happen!”

 A website has been set up to celebrate Frances’s life and work at https://francesalexander.co.uk/